Ronnie Romero: Other projects

 Another new musical venture for Romero in the year 2020 was the Intelligent Music Project, an enterprise created by Bulgarian arts patron Milen Vrabevski in 2010.
-Romero appears on the album Life Motion.

-In November 2021, Romero and the Intelligent Music Project were revealed as Bulgaria's entrant in the Eurovision Song Contest 2022, with the song "Intention".
+Romero appears on the albums Life Motion (2020), The Creation (2021), and Undonditioned (2022).
+Romero and the Intelligent Music Project were revealed as Bulgaria's entrant in the Eurovision Song Contest 2022, with the song "Intention".